mongodb-js/vscode/src/language/README.md

 # MongoDB for VS Code: Language Server

+## Introduction

+The purpose of this document is to lay out the short-term and long-term potential of the MongoDB Language Server as part of the official VS Code extension.
+Some of the LangServer (LSP) spec and VSCode user functionality can be confusing so a map of LSP request methods to VSCode UX and features the MongoDB extension could add for playgrounds is included.

+We can also extend the mongodb language server and client with custom methods to leverage it as a background worker.
+Because the language server is a separate JSON RPC enabled process, we can add RPC definitions for:
+Language Server also provides an option to handle any processing off the "main UI thread" similar to the existing scope, "[Background Processing in Compass](https://jira.mongodb.org/browse/COMPASS-3935)".

 ## Jargon

 **LangServer Protocol** The Language Server protocol (LSP) is used between a tool (the client) and a language smartness provider (the server) to integrate features like auto complete, go to definition, find all references and alike into the tool https://microsoft.github.io/language-server-protocol